-- Plan events to help members get care, find resources, and learn better ways to take care of themselves and their family.
+- Plan events to help members get care, find resources, and learn better ways to take care of themselves and their families.

-- Reach out to our members through mailing and telephonic messages.
+- Reach out to our members through mailing, member portal alerts, text and telephonic messages, and social media.

-- Survey members and providers for better ways to provide health care and services for our members and their families.
+- Survey members and providers for better ways to provide access to health care and services for our members and their families.